1. CloverDX Designer tutorial

 ctg 0320

-Placing components in the Graph Editor pane
+Placing components in the Graph Editor canvas

 ctg 0410

 Figure 10.
-Selecting components for the graph
+Selecting components for the graph.

 ctg 0420